 Meet an implementation partner

-Suja Joseph, implementation partner, discusses her role at Lincoln, smooth retirement plan transitions and strong consultant relationships.
+Explore how implementation partners facilitate smooth retirement plan transitions and build strong consultant relationships.

-A: My title at Lincoln is implementation partner.
-I work with plan sponsors and consultants to develop and execute a project plan.
-We then transition the plan and its assets to Lincoln, setting up the plan for future success.
+A: Implementation partners work with plan sponsors and consultants to develop and execute a project plan.
+They then transition the plan and its assets to Lincoln, setting up the plan for future success.
 A vital part is understanding client and consultant needs, including the role the consultant wants to play.
-During a welcome call, I introduce myself and get to know the plan sponsor.
-I want to know what works for them, challenges they face, why they're changing providers and what we can do to better serve their participants.
-Ultimately, my goal is to lead a smooth and seamless transition for the client.
+During a welcome call, they introduce themselves and get to know the plan sponsor.
+They want to know what works for them, challenges they face, why they're changing providers, and what Lincoln can do to better serve their participants.
+Ultimately, their goal is to lead a smooth and seamless transition for the client.

-Q: How do you work with your team?
+Q: How do they work with their team?

-Q: How do you interact with the plan sponsor and consultant?
+Q: How do they interact with the plan sponsor and consultant?

-We have weekly meetings with the plan sponsor and consultant.
-We ask the consultant how involved they would like to be in the project.
-In some instances, the consultant would like to be the primary contact to discuss concerns before we address them with the client.
+A: They have weekly meetings with the plan sponsor and consultant.
+They ask the consultant how involved they would like to be in the project.
+In some instances, the consultant would like to be the primary contact to discuss concerns before Lincoln addresses them with the client.
 In other cases, the consultant just wants to be informed and leaves Lincoln and the client to resolve issues.
-We can accommodate both cases.
+Lincoln can accommodate both cases.

-Q: How do you help drive better outcomes?
+Q: How do they help drive better outcomes?

 Another client hadn't changed its plan for decades.
 The plan sponsor selected Lincoln to transition the plan from a balance-forward environment to a daily value platform.
 Participants didn't have access to accounts and couldn't see daily balances.
-We held educational meetings for participants and their families, even on Saturdays.
-We also held group and one-on-one meetings in Spanish for participants whose first language wasn't English.
-Our goal is to help clients administer their plan the best way possible.
+Lincoln held educational meetings for participants and their families, even on Saturdays.
+The Implementation team also held group and one-on-one meetings in Spanish for participants whose first language wasn't English.
+The Lincoln goal is to help clients administer their plan the best way possible.

-Q: How does your work help meet plan sponsor goals?
+Q: How do implementation partners help meet plan sponsor goals?

-A: Usually, the plan sponsor is transitioning for a reason, so I make sure we address specific needs.
+A: Usually, the plan sponsor is transitioning for a reason, so implementation partners make sure Lincoln addresses specific needs.
 One plan's vesting wasn't being tracked accurately, so the match payouts weren't correct.
-We created a platform that allowed the plan sponsor to monitor vesting, which reduced expenses, since corrections cost money.
+Lincoln created a platform that allowed the plan sponsor to monitor vesting, which reduced expenses, since corrections cost money.

-Sometimes we need to help participants understand the value of a retirement plan, and that's where the CCs and RCs come into play.
-If a goal is to increase participation, we put a strategy in place to help the plan sponsor succeed.
+Sometimes Lincoln needs to help participants understand the value of a retirement plan, and that's where the CCs and RCs come into play.
+If a goal is to increase participation, Lincoln puts a strategy in place to help the plan sponsor succeed.

-Q: How do you retain great relationships with your clients?
+Q: How do they retain great relationships with their clients?

-A: We build strong relationships with consultants.
-Some consultants request the same service teams again and again because of the great service they have received and the value they bring.
+A: They build strong relationships with consultants.
+Some consultants request the same service teams again and again because of the great service they've received and the value they bring.